bait509-ubc/BAIT509/assessments/final_project/final.md

 ## 3. Grading

 Your submission will be graded based on the following rubric.
+All group members will receive the same grade.

 - __Tidy submission, and navigability (5%)__
     - _All group members' full names are on the report_.
     - Your report should be easy to navigate.
 This includes being arranged/organized in a sensible way.
     - If you have multiple files, they should be easy to navigate, and should be easy to find out what's what, through a README file.
     - Your submission is complete, and does not require compiling.
+    - Your submission is not different from other members in the group (at least, from the majority submission).
 - __Low-level writing (10%)__
     - Your report should be concise and informative, not cluttered with irrelevant information.
 (Note that the Appendix is a more foregiving section, as it's usually reserved for lengthier, more details things that one would not be interested in unless they want to dig deeper into your analysis).
     - You should use proper English, spelling, and grammar.